simp/simp-rsync-skeleton/README.md

 ## SIMP Rsync

-This is the rsync submodule for material that SIMP serves out via rsync by default.
+This is the 4.2 series of the SIMP rsync submodule.

-The different releases are tracked on their own branches and the master branch should generally be ignored.
+This branch supports RHEL/CentOS 6.6

-This will change in the future when we merge the two branches into a single distribution.
+When updating these directories, you *must* ensure that you update the .rsync.facl file appropriately!